Skip to content

 Point I - The Orkney Museum

 The Orkney Museum tells the history of Orkney from the Stone Age to the Picts and Vikings and right up to the Present Day.
-(Accessibility Information can be accessed at this link)

 There is much to see and browse in the rooms that take you through the various historical eras.